 \section{Abstract}

-We propose a pseudo-structural framework for analyzing contemporaneous co-movements in reduced-rank matrix autoregressive (RRMAR) models.
-Unlike conventional vector-autoregressive (VAR) models that would discard the matrix structure, our formulation preserves it, enabling a decomposition of co-movements into three interpretable components: row-specific, column-specific, and joint (row–column) interactions across the matrix-valued time series.
-Our estimator admits standard asymptotic inference and we propose a BIC-type criterion for the joint selection of the reduced ranks and the autoregressive lag order.
-We validate the method's finite-sample performance in terms of estimation accuracy, coverage and rank selection in simulation experiments, including cases of rank misspecification.
-We illustrate the method's practical usefulness in identifying co-movement structures in two empirical applications: U.S. state-level coincident and leading indicators, and cross-country macroeconomic indicators.
+A pseudo-structural framework is proposed for analyzing contemporaneous co-movements in stationary reduced-rank matrix autoregressive (RRMAR) models.
+Unlike conventional vector autoregressive (VAR) models that discard the matrix structure, the formulation preserves it, enabling a decomposition of co-movements into three interpretable components: row-specific, column-specific, and joint (row--column) interactions across the matrix-valued time series.
+The estimator admits standard asymptotic inference and a BIC-type criterion is proposed for the joint selection of the reduced ranks and the autoregressive lag order.
+The method's finite-sample performance in terms of estimation accuracy, coverage, and rank selection is validated through simulation experiments, including cases of rank misspecification.
+Practical usefulness is illustrated through an application to labor market data from nine Midwestern U.S. states, revealing distinct row-, column-, and joint co-movement patterns.

-Keywords: Co-movements, common features, matrix-valued time series, reduced rank, structured parameterization
+\textbf{Keywords:} Co-movements; Common features; Matrix-valued time series; Reduced rank; Structured parameterization